-Everyone attending the cleanup event, including the Site Captains, helpers and volunteers, must complete and submit a Volunteer's Waiver of Liability & Assumption of Risk form!
+Everyone attending the cleanup event, including the Site Captains, helpers and volunteers, must complete and submit a Program Waiver Form!

 Our purpose is to make the creeks and trails a beautiful and enjoyable experience for Tri-Valley residents.
 Enjoy your experience and have fun!

 - Do not do anything that you think is possibly dangerous.
 Make a note of the items or locations of concern (use a cell phone camera) and others can take care of the issue or items.
 Be safe!